ryangoree/gud-cli/.github/CONTRIBUTING.md

-# Contributing to @gud/cli
+# Contributing to Gud CLI

-Thank you for your interest in contributing to `@gud/cli`! 🥹
+Thank you for your interest in contributing! 🥹

 If you're unsure where to start, or if a feature would be welcomed, open an issue and start a conversation.